shukriadams/blinkenlights/README.md

       sudo apt-get install python3-blinkt -y

 - clone this repo, then CD to it.

+- to manually start run

+      python main.py

-- set blinketlights up as a service
+- to set blinketlights up as a service

       sudo cp blinketlights.service /etc/systemd/system/blinkenlights.service &&
       sudo systemctl daemon-reload &&